RolandoMagico/openwrt-misc/README.md

-# D-Link M32 (EAGLE PRO AI AX3200 Smart Router)
+# D-Link M30 (AQUILA PRO AI AX3000 Smart Mesh Router)
 ## OEM Firmware Layout

-The following example is based on R32A1_FW103B01.bin where the firmware is "packed" multiple times with additional verification and decryption information.
-All required data for verification and decryption are included in the M32 GPL package from D-Link in the foler ```BPI-R2/meta-myproject/recipes-dlink/imgcrypto/files/919251a1_dlink-fw-encdec-keys-native.tar.gz/git/R32```:
+The following example is based on M30A1_FW101B05(0725091522).bin where the firmware is "packed" multiple times with additional verification and decryption information.
+All required data for verification and decryption are included in the M32 GPL package from D-Link in the foler ```BPI-R2/meta-myproject/recipes-dlink/imgcrypto/files/919251a1_dlink-fw-encdec-keys-native.tar.gz/git/M30```:
 - Key.pub: The public key for SHA512 verification
 - Key.firmware: The key do decrypt the firmware